boylepeter/Budget_Tracker/README.md

 # Budget Tracker PWA

 ## Description:
-Tasked with developing a progressive web app capable of receiving and storing transactions, tracking this data, and outputting it in a chart.
+Tasked with developing the backend for a progressive web app capable of receiving and storing transactions, tracking this data, and outputting it in a chart.
 This app was required to be offline capable with no deterioration of appearance or function.
+The front end for this app was developed by instructor, and so the offline capability of the app was the focus for this project.
 ## Table of Contents

 -[Description](#description)